-7 Security, safety, privacy, data protection
+6 Security, safety and data privacy

-7.1 Cyber Security Aspects in Autonomous Vehicles
+6.1 Cybersecurity Aspects in Autonomous Vehicles

-Nowadays, the automated and connected vehicle technologies are among the most researched topics.
+Nowadays, the CAV technologies are among the most researched topics.
 By extension, the security objective is of utmost importance, as we have to ensure the safety of the passengers.
-In order to create a secure and trustable autonomous vehicle ecosystem, we have to implement proper security principles and standards to strengthen ourselves against possible threats and vulnerabilities.
+In order to create a secure and trustable automated vehicle ecosystem, we have to implement proper security principles and standards to strengthen ourselves against possible threats and vulnerabilities.
 Autonomous vehicles, such as the NAVYA fleet, have increased levels of connectivity and automation because they are composed by a plethora of networked computing components.
 This nested network creates multiple attack surfaces for a potential attacker to try to exploit possible vulnerabilities [1].

-Common cybersecurity attacks

-The most common employed attacks are reported next, since there are numerous alterations and versions, depending on the target, the expertise and the intentions of the attacker.
+Common cybersecurity attacks The most common employed attacks are reported next, since there are numerous alterations and versions, depending on the target, the expertise and the intentions of the attacker.

-- Denial-of-service (DoS) and distributed denial-of-service (DDoS) attacks the target to lose the control of the system.
+- 1. Denial of Service (DoS) and Distributed Denial-of-Service (DDOS) attacks the target to lose the control of the system.
 Some versions of this attack are TCP/SYN flood, teardrop, smurf, ping of death and botnets [2]. - 2.
 Man in the middle attacks occurs when a malicious user gets between the communications between a client and a server, getting access to all the packets sent in the connection.
-The usual versions of this kind of the attack are session hijacking, IP spoofing and replay [3]. - 3.
+The usual versions of this kind of the attack are session hijacking, Internet Protocol (IP) spoofing and replay [3]. - 3.
 Phishing and spear phishing attacks exploit the ignorance of some users and send emails that appear to be from trusted sources with the goal of gaining personal information. - 4.
 Password attacks, target the passwords, as they are the most common way to authentication to a system. - 5.
 Eavesdropping attacks occur through the interception of network traffic.
 These attacks allow an attacker to obtain credentials and confidential information that users send over the network. - 6.
 Cross-site scripting attacks, take advantage of the third party web resources to run scripts in the victim's web browser or a scriptable application. - 7.
-SQL injection attacks are applied on databases of cyber-physical systems, such as our autonomous vehicle ecosystem. - 8.
+SQL injection attacks are applied on databases of cyber-physical systems, such as our AV ecosystem. - 8.
 Malware attacks are software, which is installed in the system without the authorization of the administrator.

 It is preferable to create a robust defence system via implementing core security principles by design and utilizing state of the software and hardware.
-The goal of these principles is to integrate appropriate cyber security technologies and solutions against cyber threats [4].
+The goal of these principles is to integrate appropriate cybersecurity technologies and solutions against cyber threats [4].